ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     Adding a license increases the service cost.
 The selected licenses are injected to your VM instance.
 You can install specific solutions on your VM instance, and the licenses are automatically set.
 If you want to use these licensed programs on your IBM i VM instance, you must order these licenses through {{site.data.keyword.powerSys_notm}}.
 You cannot use existing licenses in your VM instance.

-    If you select Full Linux Subscription (FLS) images, the {{site.data.keyword.powerSys_notm}} user interface provides you with an option to pass in user data during the first boot runtime.
-The user data must be uncompressed, start with `#cloud-config`, and the size must not exceed 63 Kb.
+    If you select Full Linux Subscription (FLS) images, the {{site.data.keyword.powerSys_notm}} user interface provides you with an option to pass in user data or scripts during the first boot runtime.
+There are some validation checks in place for Linux images on the user data that you enter.
+No validation checks are done for AIX and Bring Your Own License (BYOL) images.
 For more information, see [Passing user-defined scripts](/docs/power-iaas?topic=power-iaas-set-full-Linux#cloud-init-fls).

     Cloud Optical Repository (COR) is a virtual image that can be deployed and used as a Network File Server (NFS) to perform various IBM i tasks that require media.
 This virtual optical image includes a collection of the media necessary for various IBM i tasks, for all supported IBM i releases.
 With the COR image deployed, a second {{site.data.keyword.powerSys_notm}} Instance can be deployed on the same VLAN that is set up as the client and pointed to the COR (target) NFS Server Instance.
 For more information on COR images, see [Cloud Optical Repository](https://cloud.ibm.com/media/docs/downloads/power-iaas/Cloud_Optical_Repository.pdf){: external}.

 5. Complete the **Profile** fields, which will require you to select the **Machine type**, the number of **Cores**, the amount of **Memory (GB)** and **Core type**.

     There is a core-to-virtual core ratio of 1:1.
 For shared processors, fractional cores round up to the nearest whole number.
 For example, 1.25 cores equals 2 virtual cores.
 For more information about processor types, see [What's the difference between shared capped and shared uncapped processor performance?
 How does they compare to dedicated processor performance?](/docs/power-iaas?topic=power-iaas-powervs-faqs#processor).
 If the machine type is S922 and the operating system is IBM i, IBM i supports a maximum of 4 cores per VM.
     {: important}